CodingItWrong/codingitwrong.com/_posts/2023-08-05-installing-haiku-on-apple-silicon-using-utm.md

 These instructions were written on macOS Ventura 13.4.1 on an Apple M1 Max processor, with UTM 4.2.5 and Haiku R1/beta4.

+Big thanks to [Action Retro](https://bitbang.social/@ActionRetro) for giving me the UTM settings to use!

 ***

 First, [install UTM](https://docs.getutm.app/installation/macos/) from the Mac App Store or by downloading from GitHub.